Introduction: Pressing and Finishing Seams

 Whenever I'm done sewing, but haven't yet turned a project right side out, I like to press.
 Pressing your seams slightly tightens the stitching and further defines the seam line, so it's easier to turn right side out.

-Here's what the back and front of the case looks like after a good press. :)
+Here's what the back and front of the fabric looks like after a good press. :)

 We could leave our seam allowances the way they were, but trimming them down helps reduce bulk in the final project.
 It'll look much nicer without extra lumps and bumps.

-First, let's clip the bottom corners!
-Use dressmaking shears and cut each bottom corner off as shown.
+First, let's clip the corners!
+Use dressmaking shears and cut each sewn corner off.
 This will allow the corners to be nice and sharp.
+(If you didn't sew around a corner, it's not necessary to trim it down.)

 With the extra fabric in there, they're harder to shape when you turn them right side out!

 Now, grab your pinking shears!
 (If you don't have any, use your shears.)
-We're going to cut the seam allowances down by half.
-Trim them as shown above.
+Trim your seam allowances down by half to reduce bulk.

 If this is done with pinking shears, it will increase the durability of your project as well!